alohajaycee/flutter-quiz_app/README.md

 # Basic Quiz App

-Foobar is a Python library for dealing with word pluralization.
+This is a basic flutter application
 ## Roadmap
 __Next Release__
 - Add quiz difficulty and category setup